nats-io/nats-mq/docs/buildandrun.md

 The client cert has the password `tru5tpassw0rd`, and the label `QM1.cert`

 We created the kdb file using `runmqakm -cert -export -db client_key.p12 -pw tru5tpassw0rd -target_stashed -target_type kdb -target client.kdb -label "QM1.cert"`.

-<a name="developer"></a>

-### Developer notes

-* The MQ series code can use callbacks or polling with get, to receive messages from Queues and Topics.
-There have been issues in the library for each so by having both the configuration can be used to pick one that works for the current setup.
-* Using docker for tests will eat up docker space, you may need to run `docker system prune` once in a while to clean this up.
-The symptom of a full cache will be that the tests take forever to run because they fail to run the MQ series server image and spend 30s trying to connect before failing.
-* `nats-mq/core/test_util.go` has the implementation used to run the nats server, the streaming server and the MQ image for each test.
-* A number of performance "tests" are provided in the `performance` folder.
-* The tests start and stop the MQ docker image repeatedly so can take over 5 minutes to run, you can use `docker ps` to keep an eye on things, images shouldn't last more than a couple minutes